rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

         'a8'  |  -1   -1   -1   -1   -1   +1   -1    -   +1
         'a9'  |   0   +1   -1   -1   -1   -1   -1   -1    -

 Unfortunately, such crisp median-cut *Condorcet* digraphs, associated with a given strict outranking digraph, present only exceptionally a linear ordering.
 Usually, pairwise majority comparisons do not even render a *complete* or, at least, a *transitive* partial order.
-There may even frequently appear *cyclic* outranking situations (see the tutorial on :ref:`LinearVoting-tutorial-label`).
+There may even frequently appear *cyclic* outranking situations (see the tutorial on :ref:`linear voting profiles <LinearVoting-tutorial-label>`).

 To estimate how *difficult* this ranking problem here may be, we may have a look at the corresponding strict outranking digraph *graphviz* drawing ([1]_).